 Each guest is permitted to carry a reasonable amount of personal property (including luggage) aboard the vessel; however, for your comfort and convenience, it is recommended that you limit the number of pieces you take.
 Keep in mind that airlines may charge for excess or oversize luggage.
 Charges incurred for excess or oversize baggage are the sole responsibility of the passenger.
 Each airline has a different limit on the amount of luggage they allow.
 Check with your air carrier for specific restrictions, such as allowance of weight and any additional charges.

 Bring an overnight bag for your last night at sea.
 Staff will collect your bags the night before you leave the ship, and you will need an overnight bag to carry your night clothes and toiletries.

-CAN I BRING MY OWN FOOD OR ALCOHOL ON THE SHIP?
+CAN I BRING MY OWN FOOD, DRINKS OR ALCOHOL ON THE SHIP?